Gunship: Attack aircraft

 During World War II, the urgent need for hard-hitting attack aircraft led to the development of the heavily armed gunship versions of the North American B-25 Mitchell.
 For use against shipping in the Pacific 405 B-25Gs were armed with a 75 mm (2.95 in) M4 cannon and a thousand B-25Hs followed.
 The H models, delivered from August 1943, moved the dorsal turret forward to just behind the cockpit and were armed with the lighter 75 mm T13E1 cannon.
 The B-25J variant removed the 75 mm gun but carried a total of eighteen 0.50 cal (12.7 mm) AN/M2 Browning machine guns, more than any other contemporary American aircraft: eight in the nose, four in under-cockpit conformal flank-mount gun pod packages, two in the dorsal turret, one each in the pair of waist positions, and a pair in the tail, giving a maximum of fourteen guns firing forward in strafing runs.
 Later the B-25J was armed with eight 5 in (130 mm) high velocity aircraft rockets (HVARs).

-The British also made large numbers of twin-engined fighter bombers.
+The British also produced large numbers of twin-engined fighter-bombers.
 The de Havilland Mosquito FB.VI had a fixed armament of four 20 mm Hispano Mk.II cannon and four .303 in Browning machine guns, together with up to 4000 lb of bombs in the bomb bay and on racks housed in streamlined fairings under each wing, or up to eight "60 lb" RP-3 rockets.
 De Havilland also produced seventeen Mosquito FB Mk XVIIIs armed with a 57 mm QF 6-pdr anti-tank gun with autoloader, which were used against German ships and U-boats.

 The Germans also made a sizable number of heavy fighter types (Zerstörer—"destroyer") armed with heavy guns (Bordkanone).
 Dedicated "tankbuster" aircraft such as the Ju 87Gs (Kanonenvogel) were armed with two BK 37 mm autocannon in underwing gun pods.
 The Ju 88P gunships were armed with 37, 50 and 75 mm guns, and were used as tankbusters and as bomber destroyers.
 The Hs 129 could carry a 30 mm MK 101 cannon or MK 103 cannon in a conformally mounted gun pod (B-2/R-2).
 The Me 410 Hornisse were armed with the same BK 50 mm autocannon as the Ju 88P-4, but were only used as bomber destroyers.
-None of the German twin-engine heavy fighters types were produced or converted in large numbers.
+None of the German twin-engine heavy fighter types were produced or converted in large numbers.